bisite/cyberchain-smart-contract-wrapper/README.md

 # Smart Contract Wrapper

-Typescript wrapper for smart contract interaction (Adapted for post-quantum version of Hyperledger Besu, for CyberChain).
+Typescript wrapper for smart contract interaction (Adapted for post-quantum version of HyperLedger Besu, for CyberChain).

 This is a library to interact with Ethereum EVM using the JSON-RPC API.
 It allows both calling pure and view methods and also sending transactions.